afollestad/material-dialogs/README.md

         .show();
 ```

-You can substitute a `Drawable` instance of a drawable resource ID or attribute ID.
+You can substitute a `Drawable` instance for a drawable resource ID or attribute ID, which is recommended.

 ---